ErrorTzy/writings/notes/Selves_in_doubt/Chapter_1.md

 Noi cannot judge "there is no headache", or she will judge "there is no headache in the universe"

 > Why can't Noi judge "there is no headache in the universe", and later she can decide to be a solipsist, or to have some domain restriction.
-For example, the physical boundary of Noi?
+For example, the physical boundary f Noi?
 No mental state is accessible outside this boundary and all mental states are accessible inside this boundary.

 #### Mind-body relation